 Chuck is amazing!
 I can honestly say that choosing to work with him is one of the best decisions that I've made.
 When I've described him to friends I've said that I feel a bit like I've hired a trusted family member to advise me.
 He is an incredible advocate who truly loves what he does, and it shows.
 Having him in my corner makes me feel strong, empowered, and like I'm making the best choices for my business and self by not wandering into agreements that I don't understand or am not comfortable with.
 The level of wisdom and calm he has brought to some rather stress-inducing moments has been worth every penny.
 My only regret is that I didn't start working with him sooner!

 Like most lawyers, my fees are based on an hourly rate.
 Mine is $250 per hour.
+I have a project minimum of 2 hours.
 I provide a free 20 minute consultation in which I can get a better sense of your legal situation and can give you a general sense for what my fees would be to handle the matter for you.
 If you decide to move forward, before I do any work we'll agree in writing on the scope of the work to be done and related pricing so there are no surprises.